LANDSCAPE – URBAN STREET – WORKSHOPS – TUITION

 In the early days I measured my successes by competition and the drive to win awards.
 Yes, they came in the guise of commended awards in Landscape Photographer of the Year and the Jurassic Coast Award.
 I had many publications and exhibition successes too.
-It felt great, for a while at least, but it didn’t really satisfy my thirst.
+It felt great, for a while at least, but it didn’t really satisfy my photographic thirst.
 I soon realised I needed to be a photographer for the right reasons.
 Ultimately my photography had to satisfy me and no one else.
 So photography became my medium to create.
 Some artists use brushes – I adopted the camera.
 Over the years I have taken courses, given talks, joined associations, attended a few workshops and fed myself with an almost 24/7 drive to learn.
 I have studied endlessly, read, trained and fully immersed myself in virtually all aspects of the medium.
 I breathe photography in every way, every day.

 I was born and have lived in Dorset (UK) all of my life, so I am proud to say Dorset is pivotal to my photographic work.
-Under the banner of Dorset Visual Arts, I still exhibit on a regular basis and have also worked closely with the Dorset Wildlife Trust.
-Many of my published images have a Dorset theme, with continued work for Dorset Life Magazine and also Dorset Magazine.
+Under the banner of Dorset Visual Arts, I have exhibited on a regular basis and have also worked closely with the Dorset Wildlife Trust.
+Many of my published images have a Dorset theme, with continued work for Dorset based Magazines like Dorset Life and Dorset Magazine.
 That said, I also travel and will work wherever it may take me, especially for landscapes, weddings and street photography projects.